Quiet Quitting: What It Really Means, Why It Happens, and What To Do Instead

 There may be some exceptions where quiet quitting makes sense.
 For those close to reaching Financial Independence (FI)—especially in well-paying corporate roles—quiet quitting (sometimes referred to as coasting) can serve as a short-term bridge to reaching financial freedom.

 If you’re perhaps within a year or two of FI, working remotely, and perhaps able to maintain balance and professionalism while protecting your energy, then quiet quitting may be a reasonable approach.
-If you’re not sure how close you are to Financial Independence, you can use our FI Calculator—free for email subscribers—to project how soon you could reach early retirement.
+If you’re not sure how close you are to Financial Independence, you can use our free FI Calculator (email unlock) to project how soon you could reach early retirement.

 The key difference, I think, is the mindset—that you’re operating from a place of calm detachment, not resentment.
 You’ve made peace with your role and are using it strategically to reach your next phase.
 In any case, quiet quitting is a temporary, not permanent measure.